leiyycoco/Demand/README.md

 ## Model
-The trained model is saved in the file "Model".
+The trained model is saved in the file "SaveModel".